IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 ### DCMD Read Commands

-In some device service examples the `get_request.sh` and `get_multi_request.sh` commands are replaced with `read.sh` and `multi_read.sh` commands.
+For all device services, the data is read using the DCMD and DDATA topics (protobuf endoced) instead of the Request/Reply topics.
-For these device services, the data is read using DCMDs (protobuf endoced) instead of Request/Reply topics.
+This is handled by `read.sh` and `multi_read.sh` command scripts.

 The topic for sending DCMD commands is defined in the `7-mqtt.json` file in the config.
 To specify the device which we are reading from we add its `Device ID` to the end of the DCMD topic.
 The Device ID of each device can be found in `deployment/state/devices.json` in the `"name":` field.